 While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Aboard expedition trips visits to research stations depend on final permission.
 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

 1. Please note: While it is our intention of adhere to the route described above , there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 On the first day onboard, your Expedition Leader will give you an expedition overview.
 2. Flight Information: When packing your luggage please note that the weight restriction on the domestic flight from Buenos Aires to Ushuaia is only 15 to 23 kg (33 to 50 lbs) per person, depending on the airline.
 Please note that the airlines will generally charge for excess baggage.
 We recommend you try to leave luggage that you do not need at your hotel in Buenos Aires (if applicable).
 3. Medical questionnaires are required for all passengers traveling to Antarctica.
 4. The G Expedition is an adventure Expedition ship and does not offer an elevator 5.
-Please note: BOOTS FOR ZODIAC LANDINGS: - Complementary used waterproof boots will be supplied in the following sizes: - USA size 6 -16 - EURO size 36 - 49 Please be advised that there are limited numbers of the smallest and largest sizes.
+Please note: WATERPROOF PANTS FOR ZODIAC LANDINGS: - Waterproof pants are mandatory for all Zodiac excursions. - There is a limited selection of waterproof pants available in the gear shop, on board the Expedition.
+BOOTS FOR ZODIAC LANDINGS: - Complimentary used waterproof boots will be supplied in the following sizes: - USA size 4 - 16 - EURO size 35 - 49 Please be advised that there are limited numbers of the smallest and largest sizes.
 If you wish to bring your own boots, you should follow the guidelines below: Rubber, waterproof boots that are just below your knees (12-16” high or 30-41cm) with a strong, ridged non-skid sole are essential for wet landings via Zodiac.
 You usually have to step from the Zodiac into water, which can be up to 1 ft or 30 cm high on most landings.
 Do not bring heavy, cumbersome boots that make it difficult to walk.
 Do not bring boots with metal cleats as they cannot be used for the landings.
 Try out your boots before your voyage.
 6. The electricity onboard is 220AC electrical outlets, with European 2 pin round holes, as well as 110-volt shaving sockets in the bathroom for electric razors only.
 You may wish to bring an international adapter.
-A limited supply of hair dryers and electrical adapters are available to borrow free of charge at the Purser's Desk.
+A limited supply of electrical adapters are available to borrow free of charge at the Purser's Desk.
+7. Please note that this tour combines with other G Adventures tours.
+As such, the staff and some travel companions on your tour may have previously been traveling together with G Adventures, prior to Day 1 of your tour.
+Likewise, some staff and travel companions may be continuing together on another G Adventures tour, after your trip concludes.
 CAMPING & KAYAKING EXCURSIONS For the more adventurous, our kayaking and camping trips provide the opportunity to encounter the intimacy and power of the polar regions in ways very few people can lay claim to having experienced.
-For more details about both extras, including prep notes and full terms and conditions, please visit our Polar Excursions page.
+For details about these optional activities, including prep notes and full terms and conditions, please visit our Polar Excursions page.
+Please note: Antarctica Camping (offered on select departures) and Kayaking Excursions (offered on all departures) must be confirmed prior to your trip.
+You may include these extras to your itinerary at the time of booking.
+If you wish to add these extras after you have confirmed your trip, please contact your travel agent.
+ANTARCTIC PRE/POST CRUISE ADD-ON If you have booked this service, please note that your international flights will be on a separate ticket than the domestic.
+In order to guarantee that you will be covered in the event of unforeseeable flight delays, please ensure that you have purchased trip cancellation insurance for your flights.
+We also recommend the earliest that travellers can fly out of Buenos Aires is 10:00pm, which allows buffer time for delays and/or travelling between the domestic and international airports.

 A carefully chosen team will lead our voyage.
 Our expedition ships boast an international team of professional naturalists and lecturers.
 Their goal is to provide an informed and balanced interpretation of the destination, accomplished through stimulating lectures, day-to-day briefings, and informal discussions.
 Your lecturers and Expedition Leader will cover all aspects of the voyage including ornithology, marine biology, geography, geology, history and the environment, as well as practical things like photography.
 The expedition staff work conscientiously with you on deck and in the field, improving your observational skills to allow you to experience all that the destination has to offer.
 Their strong sense of ethics and ecological knowledge make for stimulating and mindful conversation whether onshore or at the dinner table.
 The Expedition Staff will pilot the Zodiac landing craft used for shore landings and Zodiac cruises; they are experienced drivers who operate the Zodiacs in a responsible manner.